Tharun0127/SSE_Main/README.md

 ---

-## 3. Docker Development
+## 3. Local Docker Development

 This project includes a `Dockerfile` to containerize the application, ensuring a consistent environment.
+You can use this to test a production-like build on your local machine.

 1.  **Build the Docker image:**
+    This command builds the container image based on the instructions in the `Dockerfile`.
     ```bash
     docker build -t sri-sai-app .
     ```

 2.  **Run the container:**
+    This command starts a container from the image you just built.
     ```bash
     docker run -p 3000:3000 sri-sai-app
     ```